vijay-14/Fake-News-Stance-Detection/README.txt

 e) Results:

 The below mentioned results just specify Acuuracy and F1 scores for each class of all the models.
 We have listed more comprehensive results along with the confusion matrix in the documented paper.

+Note: fnc_mlp.py gives better results than the other models.

 Confusion Matrix of Baseline predictions on testing data:
 Accuracy: 72.22